-You might be wondering which type of floor finish applicator to use on an upcoming project.
+You might be wondering which type of wood floor finish applicator to use on an upcoming project.
 With so many different types of finish applicators available, how do you know that you’re using the right one?
 That’s a great question that we hear frequently, and we’re going to answer it!
 In this blog we’re going to take a look at various types of wood floor finish applicators so you can make the best choice for your next project.

 First and foremost, you should check the finish manufacturer’s instructions to see what they say about recommended application methods.
 But, generally, here are the types of finish applicators you should use with different types of finish.
 (Click here if you need a crash course on the differences between floor finishes.)

-A t-bar with a synthetic sleeve is best to use with waterbased finishes.
+A t-bar with a synthetic sleeve is best to use with water based hardwood floor finishes.
 This is a great method for getting around doorjambs and other tight spots, and is perfect for the “snowplowing” method.
 Using the T-bar method helps you avoid the appearance of lap marks, turn marks, and uneven sheen levels in the floor.

 Different t-bar lengths and sizes are available, so with wider t-bars you need more finish, and you have to ensure that your turns are very smooth to avoid the appearance of any mistakes.

 A lambswool applicator on a wood block is the recommended method for applying oil-based polyurethane to a hardwood floor.
 But if you’ve recently bought a lambswool applicator, be careful.
 The fibers tend to get stuck in wet finish.
 Before you put your new applicator to use, comb out the lambswool or cover it with a piece of tape and rip off the tape to get rid of any loose or stray fibers.
-Store your lambswool in mineral spirits or polyurethane.
+We recommend storing your lambswool in mineral spirits.

 Using a brush––usually a China bristle brush attached to a long pole––is the recommended application method for conversion varnish (also known as Swedish or acid cure finishes).
 Brushes are also commonly used to apply oil-based and moisture-cured polyurethane finishes.